UPPMAX/bianca_workshops/docs/beginner/learning_outcomes.md

 - I can log in to the Bianca remote desktop using the website
 - :rocket: I can log in to the Bianca console environment using SSH
-- :rocket: I can log in to Bianca via Rackham
 - I can navigate to the wharf folder using a graphical file manager
 - I can manage my files and folders using a graphical file manager
 - :rocket: I can navigate to the wharf folder using a terminal